BIPOC Walks

 • Discuss the complex relationship between race and experiencing outdoor spaces.

-Registration
+Registration & Donation

 For group comfort and safety, our meeting locations are not shared publicly.
 Once you register online, you will receive an informational email that includes detailed directions to our meeting spot.
-All parks where we meet are accessible by public transit and have been chosen with physical accessibility in mind.
+All places where we meet are accessible by public transit and have been chosen with physical accessibility in mind.
 Accessibility information for each month is listed below.
 If you have questions about location, accessibility, or anything else, please email communityprograms@wildwhatcom.org.

 Yearly Calendar